 Please note that scanning all or even a substantial portion of a book in order to avoid purchasing a copy is not a Fair Use (see § 107(4)).

-Scanned PDFs may be saved to USB flash drives, uploaded to cloud-based systems like your own Google Drive or Dropbox account, emailed using web-based accounts such as Yahoo or Gmail, or sent to a BYU Pharos printer.
+Scanned PDFs may be saved to USB flash drives, uploaded to cloud-based systems like your own Google Drive, Box, or Dropbox account, emailed using web-based accounts such as Yahoo or Gmail, or sent to a BYU Pharos printer.
 For information on how to use the BYU Pharos printer, see Printing for BYU Law Students or Printing for the Public.